 What do carrot tops taste like?

 Some describe carrot greens as having a “root vegetable” flavor, similar to Swiss chard or beet greens, while others liken the taste to an unusual combination of parsley and carrots.
 Either way, they are a delicious ingredient that is sure to brighten up the flavors of any dish you add them to.

 How do I cook carrot tops?

-Carrot greens can be sautéed with garlic, added to carrot fritters, and veggie burgers, or minced up and mixed into a bright pesto or zesty chimichurri sauce.
-Zestful Kitchen has this great recipe for carrot top pesto, and they meld perfectly with soups, stews, and broths — tossing them into a pot of minestrone, along with celery leaves and other vegetable scraps is a fabulous "compost" meal.
+Carrot greens can be sautéed with garlic, added to carrot fritters and homemade veggie burgers, or minced up and mixed into a bright pesto or zesty chimichurri sauce.
+Zestful Kitchen has a great recipe for carrot top pesto (feel free to swap out the cheese for a non-dairy alternative).
+Carrot tops also meld perfectly with soups, stews, and broths — tossing them into a pot of minestrone, along with celery leaves and other vegetable scraps, is a fabulous "compost" meal.

 Carrot tops can also be a wonderful addition to garden and tabouli salads, where they lend their unique freshness to an assortment of other flavors.
 Bottom line; carrot greens are great and great for you, so cook em’ if ya got em’.

 According to Harvest2U, it isn’t just the meaty parts of the carrots that are packed with nutrition.
 Carrot tops contain significant amounts of vitamin A, vitamin C, vitamin K, calcium, and iron.
 They're also rich in dietary fiber, which is good for digestion and nutrient absorption, as well as carotenoids, which are good for your eyes.

 Are carrot tops compostable?